on Feb 28 in Media & News

-Two scenarios In scenario one, the surgeon is placing tilted implants for the Bar Attachment Denture procedure.
+In scenario one, the surgeon is placing tilted implants for the Bar Attachment Denture procedure.
 During installation of one or both of the posterior tilted implants, 35–40 Ncm of insertion torque is not reached.
 What should the surgeon do if immediate loading was the treatment plan proposed to the patient?

 Scenario two: the Bar Attachment Denture procedure has been performed; the patient has been immediately loaded.
 After three months, the patient returns with a loose immediately loaded provisional prosthesis.
 After removal of the prosthesis, one of the tilted implants is diagnosed as mobile and is removed.
 After its removal, the surgeon notes the lack of buccal bone in the area where the failed tilted implant was removed.
 What options does the surgeon have?

 In scenario one, the surgeon may decide to leave the implant, which has an insertion torque of less than 35–40 Ncm, and not immediately load the patient; but if this is not acceptable to the patient, the surgeon may remove the tilted implant and place a Brånemark System Zygoma implant in its place and continue with immediate loading.